dassana-io/enterprise-docs/docs/query/SLQ.md

 ### Time Reference

 `$time` is a reference to the meta-column for timestamp associated with the document.
-The value depends on the App configuration and can either be the time the document was received by Dassana or extracted from within the document as per the configuration.
+The value depends on the source configuration and can either be the time the document was received by Dassana or extracted from within the document as per the configuration.
 It is useful when the document itself doesn't have a timestamp and queries requires an access to the time.

 Examples: